Piezoelectric Tube Actuators

 Operating Under High-Frequency Dynamic Conditions

 It may be necessary to implement an external temperature-control system to cool the device when it is operated at high frequencies.
-The maximum operating temperature of these devices is 130 °C (266 °F), and high-frequency operation causes the internal temperature of the piezoelectric device to rise.
-The dependence of the device temperature on the drive voltage frequency for each product can be accessed by clicking the info icons () below.
+The maximum operating temperature of PZT piezos is 130 °C (266 °F), and high-frequency operation causes the internal temperature of the piezoelectric device to rise.
+For higher temperature applications, BSPT piezos are available with a maximum operating temperature of 250 °C. The dependence of the device temperature on the drive voltage frequency for each product can be accessed by clicking the info icons () below.
 The temperature of the device should not be allowed to exceed its specified maximum operating temperature.

 Estimating the Resonant Frequency for a Given Applied Load